 If you’re interested in starting a basic coin collection of Lincoln cents, Jefferson nickels, Roosevelt dimes, or Washington quarters, here are some ideas that can help you take your coin collecting goals to flight…

-For less than $5, you can buy a coin folder at your local bookstore or coin dealer.
-Coin folders are perfectly fine for keeping common, worn coins organized and displayed and are much safer than simply storing your coins in a cigar box, glass jar, or other improvised container.
+For less than $5, you can buy a coin folder at your local bookstore, coin dealer, or on Amazon.
+Coin folders are perfectly fine for keeping common, worn coins organized and displayed.
+And they’re much safer than simply storing your coins in a cigar box, glass jar, or other random container.

 If you can’t afford shopping at a coin dealer for the coins you need to fill your coin folders, be sure to check out rolls of coins.
 Searching coin rolls is a great way to find the dates you need.
 Of course, there are never any guarantees you’ll find the coins you need, but this can be far more efficient and fruitful than simply waiting for the coins you need by checking your pocket change.